 Each of the major induction agents in common use is discussed below (table 1).

 General use — Etomidate is an imidazole-derived, sedative-hypnotic agent that is frequently used for RSI.
 Etomidate acts directly on the gamma amino butyric acid (GABA) receptor complex, blocking neuroexcitation and producing anesthesia.
 For RSI, etomidate is given by intravenous push in a dose of 0.3 mg/kg, with a time to effect of 15 to 45 seconds and a duration of action of 3 to 12 minutes .
 It is the most hemodynamically neutral of the sedative agents used for RSI, and does not stimulate histamine release [15-21].

 Etomidate provides no analgesic effect, so it does not blunt the noxious stimulation of the upper airway during laryngoscopy and intubation.
 For patients in whom this is a concern (eg, patients with cardiovascular disease or elevated intracranial pressure), an opioid analgesic, such as fentanyl, is often given during the pretreatment phase of RSI .
-(See "Pretreatment agents for rapid sequence intubation in adults".)
+(See "Pretreatment medications for rapid sequence intubation in adults outside the operating room".)

 The hemodynamic stability associated with etomidate makes it a particularly useful medication for the intubation of hypotensive patients, as well as for patients with intracranial pathology, when hypotension must be avoided [15-19,21].
 Etomidate causes a mild increase in airway resistance, but may be used in patients with bronchospasm .